linagora/tmail-flutter/docs/user-guide/profile.md

 ## Email read receipts

 - To find out when an email that you sent was opened, you can request a read receipt.
 A read receipt is sent to you as an email with the time and date of when your message was opened.
-- This setting allows you to automaticaly enable the read receipt for any email that you sent:
+- This setting allows you to automatically enable the read receipt for any email that you sent:

 ![image](https://github.com/user-attachments/assets/82802328-c9c7-4dc7-84f6-d17c9bf2d5f7)